sathya-pramodh/linux-mcsr/doc/post-install.md

 ```
 **NOTE: If you don't have systemd on your distribution, you can use the same script and run it at the start of your session.**

-- And now you can keep clearing out theese folders every 300s or so by running a simple script in the background.
+- And now you can keep clearing out these folders every 300s or so by running a simple script in the background.
 - The script would look something like this
 ```bash
 #!/bin/bash